 AATE has published a valuable new text about the teaching of short stories, Creating Micro

 Stories: Small Fiction with Big Impact! written by AATE past-president Erika Boas and Emma Jenkins.
 This text focuses on those sorts of stories that most of our students need to write, stories under 1000 words.
 The book features a wide range of award-winning student stories as well as stories from celebrated writers such as Will Kostakis, Tristan Bancks, Libby Gleeson.

-If you would like to purchase either of these, please email the Admin Officer at email@example.com
+If you would like to purchase any of these, please email Trish Purcell at email@example.com

 The Australian Association for the Teaching of English and some of the English Teachers Associations in different states offer a range of resources for sale through their websites.
 The links below will take you straight to the relevant pages.

 Online Store - AATE - Australian Association for the Teaching of English (www.aate.org.au)